The 100+ Best Virtual Tours and Field Trips for Kids and Students [2021]

 LEGOLAND gets overshadowed by a couple of other theme parks in the Orlando area, but this park is no joke.
 With some great roller coasters, including a virtual reality option, there is something for everyone.

-If you are interested in VR, you will want to check out this video of The Great LEGO Race.
+If you are interested in VR, you’ll want to check out this video of The Great LEGO Race.

 Hop across the pond and visit the fun little world of Peppa Pig and her family!
 Go for a ride on Grandpa Pig’s Little Train, Miss Rabbit’s Helicopter, and of course, jump in some muddy puddles!

-Shanghai Disneyland is home to the world’s only TRON Lightcycle Power Run ride, though one is scheduled to open at Walt Disney World in Orlando in 2021 for the park’s 50th anniversary.
-It is one of the best rides in the world and many Disney fans admit that it is better than most other Disney roller coasters.
+Shanghai Disneyland is home to the world’s only TRON Lightcycle Power Run ride, though another is still scheduled to open at Walt Disney World in Orlando.
+It’s one of the best rides in the world, and many Disney fans admit that it is better than most other Disney roller coasters.

 Fortunately, you don’t need to fly to China to experience this futuristic ride.
 You can ride along in HD thanks to this YouTube video.